KeyurDesai53987/Simple-ANN-KMNIST/README.md

 # Simple-ANN-KMNIST
 ## Introduction
-- Simple ANN Model to train on KMNIST datasets
+- Code of Simple Artificial Neural Network Model for KMNIST Datasets
 ## Requirements
 - **Python 3.11**
 - install PyTorch-CUDA using the below line on your virtual environment (Make sure you have already installed cuda on your device)